Guide: How to make yours espresso better

 1. Dose – How much coffee should I use?

 Dose is the amount of coffee (in grams) that you put in the portafilter.
-Here’s what you should think about:
+Here's what to consider:

-- Fill the portafilter and check: After tamping, insert the portafilter into the machine without starting the brewing.
+- Fill the portafilter and check: After tamping, insert the portafilter into the machine without starting the brew.
 Take it out and check the puck:

-- Too much coffee: About the puck has marks from the shower screen or the screw, reduce the dose.
+- Too much coffee: About If the puck has marks from the shower screen or screw, reduce the dosage.

-- Too little coffee: About the puck is sitting too low, increase the dose until you reach a perfect height where there is a little space between the puck and the screen.
+- Too little coffee: About If the puck is too far down, increase the dose until you reach a perfect height where there is little space between the puck and the screen.

 💡 Tip: